 Siobhan Fallon is the author of The Confusion of Languages (June 2017), and You Know When the Men Are Gone, which won the 2012 Pen Center USA Literary Award in Fiction, the Indies Choice Honor Award, and the Texas Institute of Letters Award for First Fiction.
 Theatrical productions of her stories have been staged in California, Colorado, Texas, and France.
 More of Siobhan’s essays and fiction have appeared in Prairie Schooner, Guernica, New Letters, Huffington Post, Washington Post Magazine, and Military Spouse Magazine.
 Siobhan and her family moved to Jordan in 2011 and they currently live in Abu Dhabi, United Arab Emirates.

 Announcing the 2016 Consequence Prize in Fiction Winner

-Hester Kaplan selected this year’s winning story: “Take the Last Right Turn on Lemon Avenue” by Jeff Burt.
+Hester Kaplan selected the winning story: “Take the Last Right Turn on Lemon Avenue” by Jeff Burt.